This page may contain affiliate links, see our disclaimer here.

 These beautiful islets and Balos Lagoon - one of the most unique and memorable places in Crete.

-Or perhaps you would prefer a small village hotel such as the Kaliviani Traditional Hotel...just 9 km from Balos Lagoon, and only 6 km from Kissamos town.
+A small village hotel such as the Kaliviani Traditional Hotel...just 9 km from Balos Lagoon, and only 6 km from Kissamos town.

 Also in Kaliviani village is the Gramvousa Taverna - relax after your swim and take in the feast of fresh air, views and local traditional food...try the Dakos salad and stuffed zucchini flowers, just something simple like the hand made fried chips will send you into raptures...